 Keep in mind: there are far better ways to prevent heart disease than taking statins or unnecessarily lowering your cholesterol, including eating right, exercising, and maintaining healthy vitamin D levels.

 • Speeds up the healing process for cold sores, mouth ulcers, and herpes9 – Bergamot oil has a similar antibacterial effect on shingles and chickenpox, which are also caused by the varicella zoster virus from herpes.
-Apply bergamot essential oil topically on affected area until condition improves.
+Apply bergamot essential oil blended with a carrier oil topically on affected area until condition improves.

-• Helps prevent and improve skin conditions from fungal infections10 – In a study published in the Journal of Antimicrobial Chemotherapy, Italian researchers have proven bergamot essential oil's amazing antifungal properties when used as a topical remedy for infections brought by candida fungus strains.
+• Helps prevent and improve skin conditions from fungal infections10 – In a study published in the Journal of Antimicrobial Chemotherapy, Italian researchers have proven bergamot essential oil's amazing antifungal properties when blended with a carrier oil and used as a topical remedy for infections brought by candida fungus strains.

 • Helps reduce anxiety and stress11 – Experts say that when used in aromatherapy preparations, bergamot oil can help lessen stress and anxiety levels of patients prior to surgery.
 It also helps relieve depression.
 Learn how aromatherapy can resolve your anxiety issues.